 Ceiling systems from Zentia were specified for “The Pot” – a new Pre-Operative Assessment Department and Surgical Admissions Suite at Bristol Royal Infirmary – for their sustainability credentials.

-Some 300m2 of Zentia’s Ultima+ range, which is the world’s first complete ceiling range to win Cradle to Cradle® certification, with a Tegular edge detail on a Prelude 24mm XL2 suspension grid were used throughout the £2million replacement Surgical Admissions Suite (SAS) and Pre-Operative Assessment Department (POD).
+Some 300m2 of Zentia’s Prestige tile with a Tegular24 edge detail on a Prelude 24mm XL2 suspension grid were used throughout the £2million replacement Surgical Admissions Suite (SAS) and Pre-Operative Assessment Department (POD).

 The new, award-winning building, located next to the main theatre block on the roof of the hospital’s six-storey pre-war King Edward Building, replaces a derelict pre-fab structure that was carefully demolished with fully designed scaffold protection to the roof perimeter.
 In addition, small areas of refurbishment were carried out within adjacent areas to provide links to two retained towers.